 Leisure centres have never been more essential for keeping us fit and healthy, having helped many of us to get through the pandemic and the challenges it has brought for us all over the past few years.

 We’re pleased to report that leisure centres are amongst the safest regulated environments – a large part of which is down to our members following our safety measures, which we thank you for.

 Group fitness classes, gym sessions and swimming play a large part in the physical and mental health of many of our members, so it is important that we all work together to ensure we give each other as much opportunity as possible to attend classes and swim sessions, at a time when capacity is greatly reduced due to social distancing measures.

 As part of our vision, which is to bring people in the community together and make their lives better through improved access to health and wellbeing facilities; we want to be able to make our activities accessible to everyone – but we need your help to do so!

-We regularly review your feedback and are aware that, before the second lockdown, many of you were struggling to attend classes and lane swimming sessions due to them getting booked up very quickly.
+We regularly review your feedback and are aware that, before the second lockdown, many of you were struggling to attend classes due to them getting booked up very quickly.
 We had increased the class cancellation window to 3 hours, to try and give those on waiting lists a better chance of attending classes, however we realised that further steps needed to be taken.